nixworks/public/news/2011/05/25/index.md

 ##### South Africa
 ### [South African President Jacob Zuma will visit Libya for talks with Libyan leader Muammar Gaddafi, in renewed efforts by the African Union to broker a cease-fire in the 2011 Libyan civil war. ](/news/2011/05/25/south-african-president-jacob-zuma-will-visit-libya-for-talks-with-libyan-leader-muammar-gaddafi-in-renewed-efforts-by-the-african-union-to.md)
-_Context: South Africa, African Union, Libya, Jacob Zuma, President of South Africa, Muammar Gaddafi, civil war_
+_Context: Libya, Jacob Zuma, African Union, civil war, Muammar Gaddafi, South Africa, President of South Africa_

 ##### Europe
 ### [Police in the eastern European state of Georgia use teargas to disperse a protest in central Tbilisi. ](/news/2011/05/25/police-in-the-eastern-european-state-of-georgia-use-teargas-to-disperse-a-protest-in-central-tbilisi.md)